 Often brought up when discussing this law is the marijuana laws in certain states.
 It is easy to see how states like Colorado and California get around federal prohibitions for marijuana possession and draw similar conclusions about suppressor manufacturing.
 However, regulating drugs and firearms are two different things.
 Federal law currently has a legal process for owning silencers where such provisions do not exist with marijuana.
 Additionally, those states have far more marijuana users per capita than Texas does potential suppressor manufacturers or owners, making it tougher for the feds to regulate marijuana versus silencers.

 Lastly, since the Texas law would define silencers as firearms, they would still have to be purchased through a firearm dealer or made at home.
 If it went through a dealer, it would be subject to a background check and all other applicable firearm regulations.
 If the firearm dealer were audited by the ATF, which happens annually, there would be a record of the silencer sale.
 This would alert the ATF to enforce federal laws.
 When it comes to marijuana sales, there are no records of who made a purchase, so customers are not at risk of jail time or fines if the feds step in.
 That would be the opposite case in Texas.

-Those close to Governor Abbott believe he will sign the bill into law, and that we can continue moving gun rights in a positive direction.
+Governor Abbott signed the bill into law, and that we can continue moving gun rights in a positive direction.
 Hopefully, we can see “Made in Texas” silencers on the shelves without any federal regulations at some point in the future, but until then...visit Waymore Silencers.